suss-vli/faq/virtual_lab_benefits/faq.md

 ## 7. Personalised learning & Analytics (coming soon)

 Gain insights to lab guide and the data used by your students through kibana/ELK stack.
 These data will be made available to the instructors.

+## 8. GUI support via container lab

+Do not need to deal with different interface from Window or MacOS.
+There is a common interface using Ubuntu/Linux and it also support GUI related courses.

+## 9. Upload files via Vocareum file tree or Vscode file upload.